-You can also customize the build step but providing a
+You can also customize the build step by providing a

-The default build step for Symfony removes development front controllers and warms up the cache, compiles your assets, and more.
+The default build step for Symfony removes development front controllers, warms up the cache, compiles your assets, and more.

 Once all of that is completed, the filesystem is frozen and a read-only container image is created.
 That filesystem is the final build artifact.